dom-kufel/dom-s-kufel.github.io/blog/_posts/2022-12-31-toric_code-intro.md

 Working in the field of quantum technologies I often chat to people from a variety of quantum-focused fields.
 A weird thing happens if people from traditionally different communities talk about the same stuff.
 This is how I have first heard about the toric code: both condensed matter and quantum error correction people spoke about it a lot.
 Soon afterwards I discovered why: toric code is a paradigmatic example for both topological quantum error correction and topological order in condensed matter.

-In this blogpost, I would like to discuss what the toric code is and why is it so interesting viewing it from more of a condensed matter angle.
-For a complimentary viewpoint on the toric code from the quantum error correction perspective see excellent [post](https://www.arthurpesah.me) by Arthur Pesah.
+In this blogpost, I would like to discuss what the toric code is and why is it so interesting viewing it from more of a condensed matter angle: for a complimentary viewpoint from the quantum error correction perspective see excellent [post](https://www.arthurpesah.me) by Arthur Pesah.
 In section <a href="hamiltonian-and-ground-states">1</a> we will discuss the toric code Hamiltonian and find its ground states, then in section <a href="excitations">2</a> we will describe excited states and how they might be treated as 2D-confined particles (often known as anyons).
 Finally in section <a href="local-indistinguishability">3</a> we will come back to ground states and consider how they can be mapped onto each other, discovering non-local information encoding.
 With this agenda, let's roll!
 <!-- Without a further ado -->
 ## Hamiltonian and Ground States